ChristianMLand/asyncQueue/README.md

 q.enqueue(() => Promise.reject("Error"), { maxRetries: 3, delay: 250 });
 ```
 ## Methods for consuming the queue (**FIFO**):
-You can consume finished requests with the `dequeue` method.
+You can consume requests in insertion order as they finish with the `dequeue` method.
 `dequeue` is an asynchronous method that needs to be awaited, and returns a `Result` object.
 `Result` objects have the following properties:
 - `value`: The value the request resolved to or an `Error` object if the request failed.